argoproj-labs/hera/docs/walk-through/about-hera.md

 If you are a new user of Argo, we encourage you to become familiar with [Argo's Core Concepts](https://argoproj.github.io/argo-workflows/workflow-concepts/), which provide a foundation of understanding when working with Hera.
-Working through the [Argo Walk Through](https://argoproj.github.io/argo-workflows/walk-through/) will also help you understand key concepts before moving to Python.
+Working through the [Argo Walkthrough](https://argoproj.github.io/argo-workflows/walk-through/) will also help you understand key concepts before moving to Python.

 ## Context Managers